iusrepo/ius.io/docs/GettingStarted.md

 ### ius-release

-IUS compiles seperate packages for RHEL and CentOS.
+IUS compiles separate packages for RHEL and CentOS.
 Use one of the following links to get the correct release package.

 * [https://rhel6.iuscommunity.org/ius-release.rpm][IUS_RHEL6]